machbase/machbase-neo/docs/letsmakewaves/tql-wave.md

 nav_order: 10
 ---

-# Let's make waves with TQL
+# Let's make waves in TQL
 {: .no_toc}

 1. TOC